Fermes Leclair et Frères Ltée.

 To this day, marinated or pickled beets are a common sight on the table at Quebecers’ family meals.
 While that way of serving them remains popular, in recent years beets have found their rightful place in the repertoires of a number of bold chefs who use them in all kinds of recipes that make the most of their soft, sweet flesh.
 Some food historians trace beets’ origins to the Mediterranean coast and others place them in Northern Africa.
 They’ve have been grown in North America since the colonial era—in fact, Jacques Cartier himself is said to have introduced the root vegetables to our shores, having brought seeds along on one of his Atlantic crossings.

-While red beets are the best-known, older varieties such as yellow beet and Chioggia beet are also popular with consumers.
+While red beets are the best-known, older varieties such as yellow beets are also popular with consumers.
 Eaten above all for their great taste, beets are also very nutritious.
 They are a source of fibre, vitamins A and C, calcium, potassium, iron, phosphorus and folic acid, and contain plenty of antioxidants, which can help prevent certain types of cancer and degenerative diseases.
 To preserve flavour, colour and nutrients as much as possible, beets are best cooked with the skin on.

 Did you know that beet greens (the leafy tops) taste great and are healthy as well?
 At Fermes Leclair, we market beets on leaves as well as bagged beets.
 The greens can be eaten raw or cooked like spinach, and aren’t bitter at all.
 They are rich in calcium, iron, magnesium, potassium, vitamin K, fibre and a type of carotenoid, a fat-soluble pigment that may have benefits for eyesight.

 Beets keep extremely well in the refrigerator; you simply have to make sure to remove the greens.
 So don’t hesitate to stock up!